×

 We asked foreigners in China what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In rental properties in China, tenants can typically expect appliances such as a stove, refrigerator, and water heater to be included.
 In some cases, the rental property may also come with a washing machine and air conditioning unit.
-In addition, many rental properties offer access to communal on-site amenities such as a swimming pool, fitness center, and shared garden space," said an expat in China.
+In addition, many rental properties offer access to communal on-site amenities such as a swimming pool, fitness center, and shared garden space," said one expat living in China.

 About the Author

-Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
+Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
+Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.